Sightseeing Spots

 Recommended by locals

-Kintai Bridge Fireworks Festival
+Kintai Bridge Festival

 Address 1 cho-me Iwakuni, Iwakuni City, Yamaguchi Prefecture 741-0062